Ritik5629/MAIN-PROJECT/README.md

-# MAIN-PROJECT
-This is my bca project
+this is project created by bca students